Renault Austral review

 But does the Renault Austral make enough of a splash to drag buyers away from the established range of hybrid SUVs?
 There are loads of talented competitors vying for your attention, such as the Kia Sportage, Hyundai Tucson, Toyota RAV4 and Ford Kuga.

 Step up to the flagship Iconic Esprit Alpine variant and you’ll unlock some tech normally reserved for premium marques.
-Extras include a thumping Harman Kardon stereo system and a clever rear-wheel steering system that can cut the Austral’s turning circle down to less than that of a Clio.
+Extras include a thumping Harman Kardon stereo system and a 360-degree camera system.
 Don’t be fooled into thinking the Alpine specification makes the car faster or better to drive, though.
 Apart from the tech, the changes are entirely cosmetic.

-From launch, you’ll only be able to spec the Austral with one engine.
-It’s a 200hp 1.2-litre full hybrid unit which Renault says can return up to 60.1mpg on the WLTP cycle.
+The Austral’s only engine offering in the UK is a 200hp 1.2-litre hybrid unit which Renault says can return up to 60.1mpg on the WLTP cycle.
 Its CO2 emissions are also as low as 105g/km, which is less than most new diesel-powered SUVs produce.
+It’s ruled out introducing a plug-in hybrid version, which you’ll find on plenty of rivals.

 But it’s no longer good enough to just be efficient.
 The Toyota RAV4 and Ford Kuga hybrids are both very frugal, but the former comes with an industry leading 10-year warranty and the latter is great fun to thrash down a wiggly B-road.
 The Kia Sportage also has an impressive technology suite.